GianfrancoPiazzolla/Charge-Master/README.md

 Access Settings via the **⚙ gear icon** in the top-right header.

-### ⚡ / ⛽ Preferred Unit

-Toggle between two tracking modes:
-- **🔋 kWh** — for electric vehicles (BEV).
-Labels throughout the app update to show kWh, Km/kWh, and kWh/100Km.
-- **⛽ Liters** — for ICE vehicles.
-Labels update to show L, Km/L, and L/100Km.

-Changing the unit is instant and affects all labels, forms, statistics, and chart tooltips throughout the app.

 ### 🌙 / ☀️ Display Mode

 Toggle between **Dark Mode** (default) and **Light Mode**.
 The toggle is available both in the Settings sheet and via the moon/sun icon in the header.
 Theme changes are saved to `localStorage` and re-applied on every subsequent load.